randompasi/Minesweeper/README.md

 works on console.

-in put are written

-row col *text
+inputs are written: row col *text

 * text are either free or mine